 Kempinski Hotel Ishtar Dead Sea

 The Kempinski Hotel Ishtar Dead Sea is the flagship luxury property on Jordan’s Dead Sea coast.
 Named after the ancient Mesopotamian goddess associated with beauty and fertility, the property spans a large private beach front and features multiple outdoor pools that form a cascading terrace toward the water.
-The hotel includes a full-service Ishtar Spa, multiple dining venues, and dedicated therapeutic bathing areas with filtered Dead Sea water.
+The hotel includes a full-service Ishtar Spa, multiple dining venues, and dedicated spa and bathing areas.

 The architecture draws from Babylonian influences with a contemporary interpretation, and the property is frequently cited in regional travel surveys as one of the leading luxury resort experiences in the Middle East.
 It caters to a mix of wellness travelers, corporate groups, and leisure visitors from Europe, the Gulf, and North America.